36 states are using this hacking detection sensor to protect the midterm elections | Cyber Security

 GREGG NEWTON/AFP/Getty Images

-The US is beefing up voter system in preparation for the 2018 elections.
+The US is beefing up voter system security in preparation for the 2018 elections.

-Most US states have employed Albert sensors, a technology that could detect attempts and send alerts to federal and state government agencies, Reuters reported.
+Most US have employed Albert sensors, a technology that could detect hacking attempts and send alerts to federal and state government agencies, Reuters reported.

 This comes after Russian hackers reportedly breached voter registration databases in Illinois and Arizona.
 These databases are critical when it comes to verifying a voter’s identity when he or she casts the vote at polling stations.